225th Infantry Regiment "Arezzo": Cold War

 During the 1975 army reform the army disbanded the regimental level and newly independent battalions were granted for the first time their own flags.
 On 31 October 1973 the 84th Infantry Regiment "Venezia" in Siena had been disbanded and reduced to Recruits Training Battalion "Venezia" with four recruits companies in Siena and one recruits company in Arezzo.
 On 15 November 1975 the Recruits Training Battalion "Venezia" was renamed 84th Infantry Battalion "Venezia" and the next day, on 16 November 1975, the detached company in Arezzo was renamed 225th Infantry Battalion "Arezzo" and assigned the flag and traditions of the 225th Infantry Regiment "Arezzo".
 The battalion was assigned to the Motorized Brigade "Friuli" as the brigade's recruits training battalion.
 The battalion consisted of a command, a command platoon, and three recruits companies.
 In 1987 the command platoon was increased to command and services company.

 Recent times

 On 13 September 1992 the 225th Infantry Battalion "Arezzo" lost its autonomy and the next day the battalion entered the reformed 225th Regiment "Arezzo".

-The regiment was disbanded on 22 January 1999 and transferred its flag to the Shrine of the Flags in the Vittoriano in Rome.
+The regiment was disbanded on 22 January 1999 and the regiment's flag was Ítransferred to the Shrine of the Flags in the Vittoriano in Rome.